pengeler/projects/README.md

 **Involved Technologies**: python

 **Description**:\
-I automated the retrieval of addresses from web resources, which are necessary database contents current.
+I automated the retrieval of addresses from web resources, which are necessary to keep database contents current.
 Usage of my tool cut the database maintenance time by over 99 %.